 The Syllabus Checklist outlines necessary information that should be included in completed syllabi.
 Checklist sections include: basic information, course description, course materials, course requirements, course policies, information on accommodation and accessibility, and a course schedule.

 The campus syllabus provides students with important information that is common to all courses at UT Knoxville, such as academic integrity and addressing disability needs.
-The campus syllabus can be added as a separate page within your course syllabus or imported as a page into your Canvas course site from the Canvas Commons—search for UT Knoxville Campus Syllabus 2019 – 2020.
-The campus syllabus can be downloaded as a one-page or two-page document, depending on your preference:
+The campus syllabus can be added as a separate page within your course syllabus or imported as a page into your Canvas course site from the Canvas Commons—search for UT Knoxville Campus Syllabus 2020 – 2021.

 Additionally, the Office of Emergency Management has created a faculty emergency guide to augment the campus syllabus, giving faculty easy access to information on protective actions for different types of emergencies.